mbezjak/kin/README.md

 }
 ```

 Underneath that DSL is groovy.
-Therefor we could write more groovy like code to
+Therefore we could write more groovy like code to
 reduce number of lines further:

 ```groovy